LINEAGE 1 -- see also the "DNA Results" link on the home page.

-Finally, some online trees and other sources claim that David Sr. was a son of the William Rankin who died in 1792 in Franklin Co., PA (his wife was Mary Huston).
+Finally, some online trees and other sources claim that David Sr. of Greene Co., TN was a son of the William Rankin who died in 1792 in Franklin Co., PA (whose wife was Mary Huston).
 William was a son of the immigrant Adam Rankin, who died in 1747 in Lancaster Co., PA, (his wife was Mary Steele Alexander).
-It is highly unlikely that David Sr. of Greene was the same man as David, son of William and Mary Huston Rankin of Franklin.
+However, David Sr. of Greene was definitely not the same man as David, son of William and Mary Huston Rankin of Franklin.
 The latter David, whose proved wife was Frances Campbell, migrated along with some of his children from Franklin to Des Moines Co., Iowa and died there.
 That is conclusively proved by deeds in Westmoreland Co., PA and by notes from a family Bible provided to Flossie Cloyd in the 1950s.

 Here is a descendant chart for Rankin Lineage 3, followed by a conventional outline descendant report.